 # reboot -f

-Wait for some time, as the relabeling will take few minutes to get completed.
+Wait for some time, as the relabeling will take a few minutes to get completed.
 Once this is completed, the server will be restarted once again automatically.

 Test the newly reset password once the login screen shows up.